Beacon Theatre (New York City): Other live appearances

 The first live show in the Beacon's modern history was the Yiddish vaudeville Bagels & Yox, which closed after two days in 1967.
 The Beacon hosted a performance of Erik Satie's symphonic drama Socrate in 1967, in tribute to the mobile artist Alexander Calder, featuring a recreation of Calder's set for a 1936 production of the work.
 During the early 1970s, the Beacon featured weekly professional wrestling matches.
 When the Beacon operated as a performing arts center in the late 1970s, it hosted appearances by dance companies such as the Alwin Nikolais Dance Theatre, the Murray Louis Dance Company, the Grand Kabuki troupe of Japan, and a festival called "Ballet at the Beacon".
 During that era, the Beacon also hosted another performance of Socrate alongside the opera Four Saints in Three Acts, as well as an Elizabeth Swados musical with a cast composed entirely of children.

 In the early 1980s, the Beacon continued to host dance and musical performances, including the National Dance Company of Senegal, an annual Hasidic Song Festival, the Guangdong Yue Opera, and a production of the opera cycle Der Ring des Nibelungen.
 Michaele Vollbracht held a fashion show at the Beacon in 1982, although the theater's stage was poorly equipped to host such events.
 Near the end of the decade, the theater also hosted the melodrama 1000 Airplanes on the Roof.
 Live performances in the 1990s included a production of the musical The Wiz with an all-Black cast in 1993 and a comedy routine by Sandra Bernhard in 1994.
 The 14th Dalai Lama also gave two series of lectures at the Beacon in 1999 and 2003.

 The Beacon continued to host plays, musicals, and other live acts in the 21st century.
 These included the children's musical Questionable Quest in 2000; Tyler Perry's play Madea Goes to Jail in 2005; and Perry's off-Broadway drama The Marriage Counselor in 2009.
 Cirque du Soleil staged the short-lived vaudeville-based show Banana Shpeel at the Beacon in 2010, and the musical The Lightning Thief had performances at the Beacon before opening on Broadway in 2019.
-In addition, comedian Jerry Seinfeld started a residency at the Beacon in 2015, and comedian Ali Wong appeared at the theater in 2021.
+In addition, in the 2010s and 2020s, the theater has hosted comedy shows by Jerry Seinfeld, Ali Wong, and John Oliver and Seth Meyers.